Skip to main content

-Patches are an all-time favorite due to their wide use.
-No matter whether you need a simple fabric backer to cover ripped clothing or a large quantity for a wholesale clothing line.
+Patches are a perennial favourite due to their widespread use.
+Whether you need a simple fabric backer to cover ripped clothing or a large quantity for a wholesale clothing line, we have you covered.
 They fit well in the United States’ promotional industry, worth around $20 billion annually.

 You’re Going to Learn